getjared/rude/readme.md

    exec rude

-   then cross your fingers and startx if you change anything in the source, just cd into the folder, rm -f rude, and make, sudo make install again.
+   then cross your fingers and startx if you change anything in the config, just cd into the folder, rm -f rude, and make, sudo make install again.
 ```

 *pro tip: rude doesn't launch apps for you. use sxhkd or something.*